tsgates/arch-wiki-markdown/wiki/Splunk.md

 technology used for application management, security and compliance, as well as business and web analytics.

-Splunk is licensed based on GB of data indexed per day.
-The free license allows up to 500GB of data per day, but it is missing a few features such as access control, alerts / monitoring and PDF generation
+Splunk is licensed based on MB of data indexed per day.
+The free license allows up to 500 MB of data per day, but it is missing a few features such as access control, alerts / monitoring and PDF generation

 Splunk provides a fairly high-level search interface to data.
 Raw data